-Soon I realize that the bag is not going anywhere, and turn my attention to other matters.
+Soon I realize that the bag is not going anywhere, and I let go and turn my attention to other matters.
 The checklist for this phase is easy: count three, check canopy, grab the steering loops.
 I had felt the chute open (a pretty benign event with modern-day equipment) and when I look up, the big, rectangular canopy is there.
 But the lines connecting me to it are twisted, like if you sat in a playground swing and spun around, leaving me flying inefficiently and without much control.

 The realization that your malfunction is a low-speed malfunction is actually quite comforting.
 I kick my legs around like they told us to do, and after a bit of squirming the lines are uncrossed and I’m ready to steer.
 I listen for instructions from the handy little radio receiver tucked into the pocket of my reserve chute.

 Except that it’s not.
 It was knocked from its place, possibly when I clutched at the pack.
-I later found out that the radio cratered right next to our glider tow pilot, Dave W., providing him with another aviation story of his own.
+I later found out that the radio cratered right next to our glider tow pilot, Dave W., providing him with yet another aviation story of his own.
 Luckily, there’s a backup for the radio anyway: crew drag big arrows around on the ground advising the jumper, moment to moment, which direction to aim in order to arrive at the target.
 I locate my arrows (a different color from Karli’s) and use the steering loops to turn accordingly.